Service features

 The service supports speech recognition for the many languages listed in Language support.
 The service provides different models for the languages that it supports.
 Most language models are generally available (GA) for production use; a few are beta and subject to change.

-• For most languages, the service offers previous-generation Broadband and Narrowband models.
-Most previous-generation models are GA.
-For more information, see Previous-generation languages and models.
+- For some languages, the service offers large speech models.
+For more information, see Supported large speech languages and models.

-• For a growing set of languages, the service offers next-generation Multimedia and Telephony models that improve upon the speech recognition capabilities of the previous-generation models.
+- The service also offers next-generation Multimedia and Telephony models that improve upon the speech recognition capabilities of the previous-generation models.
 All next-generation models are GA.
 Next-generation models return results with greater throughput and higher accuracy than previous-generation models.
 For more information, see Next-generation languages and models.

 For most languages, you can transcribe audio at one of two sampling rates:

 Starting August 1, 2023, all previous-generation models are now discontinued from the service.
-New clients must now only use the next-generation models.
-All existing clients must now migrate to the equivalent next-generation model.
-For more information, see Migrating to next-generation models.
+New clients must now only use the large speech models or next-generation models.
+All existing clients must now migrate to the equivalent large speech model or next-generation model.
+For more information, see Migrating to large speech models.

 Using audio formats